YARC-Official/docs/faq.md

 Future-proofing.
 The YARC "Yet Another Rhythm Company" branding gives us an umbrella that can encompass more than YARG itself, should we eventually wish to distribute some other related software or another game entirely.

 ## 🏢 Is YARC a business?
-❌ No. "Yet Another Rhythm Company" is not actually a company, corporation, or any sort of business.
+❌ No. Despite the name, "Yet Another Rhythm Company" is not actually a company, corporation, or any sort of business.